 Working; Available Upon Request

-The complete set of completed specifications are available to everyone (members and nonmembers) on the open section of our Home Page.
+The complete set of formalized specifications are available to everyone (members and nonmembers) on the open section of our Home Page.
 Please download and use them accordingly.
 There is a brief tutorial accompanying each specification.
 Also note that this is where the latest modification will always be available.
-Of note is that GRI-GM13 for HDPE geomembranes has been upgraded for stress crack resistance and asperity height.
+They are updated/modified on an as-required basis.

 · A practice on field seaming inspection emphasizing the electrical leak location system (ELLS).